jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 ### Problem data

 All data passed to the solver should be copied immediately to internal data structures.
-Solvers may not modify any input vectors and should not assume that input vectors will not be modified by users in the future.
-This applies, for example, to the coefficient vector in `ScalarAffineFunction`.
-Vectors returned to the user, e.g., via `ObjectiveFunction` or `ConstraintFunction` attributes should not be modified by the solver afterwards.
+Solvers may not modify any input vectors and should assume that input vectors may be modified by users in the future.
+This applies, for example, to the `terms` vector in `ScalarAffineFunction`.
+Vectors returned to the user, e.g., via `ObjectiveFunction` or `ConstraintFunction` attributes, should not be modified by the solver afterwards.
 The in-place version of `get!` can be used by users to avoid extra copies in this case.

 ### Statuses